WebMatPro/flexible-elementor-panel/README.txt

 = 2.5.2 =
 * Add css z-index to the edit panel for override the top bar - thanks @tiri17
+* Fix load js/css for the editor v2 correctly with Elementor 3.30.0+
 * Add compatibility tag with Elementor 3.30.0
 * Add compatibility tag with Elementor Pro 3.30.0